return42/sphkerneldoc/doc/books/kernel-locking/Examples.rst

 Accessing From Interrupt Context
 ================================

-Now consider the case where ``cache_find`` can be called from interrupt
-context: either a hardware interrupt or a softirq.
+Now consider the case where :c:func:`cache_find()` can be called from interrupt context: either a hardware interrupt or a softirq.
 An example would be a timer which deletes object from the cache.

 The change is shown below, in standard patch format: the ``-`` are lines which are taken away, and the ``+`` are lines which are added.